 Having made it clear on their genius writing talents and accomplishments, and in all fairness to Coulter and Ellison having not read the first five books in their series A Brit in the FBI, I was at a disadvantage by starting with book 6 of 6, The Last Second.

 I also discerned some disjointedness when joining two parallel plots of the story.
 Plot one begins with space, a psychotic (perhaps) scientific astronaut, and aliens, and parallels another plot of Broussard at sea in an impetuous quest to find the Holy Grail.
-And I felt a disconnect from the characters, but this is on me as I had not read the five previous books in the series which put me at a disadvantage of the backstories of the characters, particularly characters from the earlier books in the series who appeared in The Last Second.
-This made it difficult to connect the characters to one another.
+I felt a disconnect from the characters, but this is on me as I had not read the five previous books in the series which put me at a disadvantage of the backstories of the characters.
+Particularly characters from the earlier books in the series who appeared in The Last Second, which made it difficult to connect the characters.
 But again, this is due to my not reading the first five books of the series.

 I recommend this book because the authors are sensational.
 However, I believe I would have benefited from reading the first five books of the series before starting with The Last Second.
 In recommending this book, I suggest the readers begin with book 1 of 6 and work your way to The Last Second.
 I wish I had started with book 1 of the series; by not doing so I felt as if I was reading an Indiana Jones meets Star Wars story.

 Thank you, Simon & Schuster, Catherine Culture, J.T.
 Ellison, and NetGalley for the opportunity to read and review The Last Second.